-Wealthfront was founded in 2008 and is the original online financial advisor (robo-advisor) in the industry.
-Based in Silicon Valley, Wealthfront was the first to reach $1 billion in assets under management (AUM), and now has over $3 billion in assets under management as of 4Q2016.
+Wealthfront was launched in 2011 and is the original online financial advisor (robo-advisor) in the industry.
+Based in Silicon Valley, Wealthfront was the first to reach $1 billion in assets under management (AUM), and now has over $5.5 billion in assets under management as of 1Q2017.
 I’ve personally met with some of their employees given I currently live in San Francisco.

 The reason why Wealthfront is so popular is because the first $15,000 under management that you invest is free with my promotional link, and they only charge 0.25% of your assets under management each year compared to 2% – 3% for traditional wealth advisors like Merrill Lynch and JP Morgan.
 Further, signing up to see their model portfolios is completely free.
 If you choose to have Wealthfront manage your money, you only need to start with $500.
 If you were to go elsewhere to get most of the services Wealthfront, such as tax-loss harvesting, Direct Indexing, Tailored Transfers and Sellling Plan, you’d likely have to hire a private wealth manager who requires million dollar minimums.

 Wealthfront Company Overview

 Total Equity Funding: $129.5 million in 5 rounds from 34 investors

 Most Recent Funding: $64 million Series D round led by Spark Capital on Oct 27, 2014

 Headquarters: 900 Middlefield Rd, Redwood City, CA 94063

 Description: Wealthfront is the only robo advisor who offers both automated investment management and financial planning, with over $5.5 billion in assets under management.

 Sign up link with 15K managed for free: Wealthfront